Earn 1 Credit for Technique Module toward

 From Reproach to Reconnection: The Restoration of Attachment (50 mins)

 Summary of therapeutic goals from Meaning Co-Construction approach;

 Examples of strategies outlined in the Meaning Co-Construction approach;

-A PDF copy of all the slides used in the presentation
+A PDF copy of all the slides used in the presentation; and

-Attendance of the live training session confers credit of 1 Technique Module leading to Certification in Grief Therapy as Meaning Reconstruction or Certification in Family-Focused Grief Therapy.
+The Responsive Journal that, upon completion and return, confers 1 credit of Technique Module leading to Certification in Grief Therapy as Meaning Reconstruction or Certification in Family-Focused Grief Therapy.